hashguide/poa-simple-notification-service/README.md

 - Running a service
 - Logging
 - Extracting Voting Data from POA contract
-- Adding items to a persistent queue
+- Adding Ballots to a persistent queue
-- Queue processing SMTP delivery and row updated so not processed again.
+- Processing new Queue entries with SMTP delivery via gmail and row updated so not processed again.